AdamSchwartz1/MechaCar_Statistical_Analysis/README.md

 1. According to this model, vehicle length and ground clearance, along with intercept, are the only variables that are statistically unlikely to provide random amounts of variance to this model.
 2. The slope of this line is not considered to be 0.
 The p value of this model is less than the set significance level which means we can reject the null hypothesis stating that the slope is 0.
 3. The R squared value is .71 which means there's about a 70% chance that the mpg can be predicted by the independant variables.
 However, there is a lack of significant variables in this data set.
 Only 2 of the independent variables show significant relevance to predicting mpg.
 Due to these factors, I would say it does not predict mpg very effectively and that we should modify our model to make it more accurate.

+## Summary Statistics on Suspension Coils
+The design specification for the MechaCar state that it cannot exceed a variance for the suspension coils of 100 pounds per square inch (PSI).
+I analyzed the current manufacturing data and will break down if these requirements were met by the total group, and then by each lot individually.